-Pregnancy yoga classes designed for mothers and babies
+Pregnancy yoga course designed for mothers and babies

 The Iyengar yoga method uses props to allow mother and baby to practice safely and without strain.
 During pregnancy, we work on postures that create space inside the uterus to ensure proper circulation and adequate room for your baby to move.
 Exercises for the spinal column relieve lower back pain and strengthen the pelvic floor, while pranayama breathing techniques open the chest to improve oxygen flow in the blood for mother and baby.
 Practising Iyengar yoga during pregnancy calms the nerves alleviating tiredness and tension.